Why is training in human subjects protection important?

 How can I be trained in human subject protection?

-This free, web-based course presents information about the rights and welfare of human reserach participants, and describes the responsibilities of the investigator to minimize risk to them.
-All researchers must complete the training course.
+A free, web-based course called the CITI Program is available for all Trevecca researchers.
+The training course presents information about the rights and welfare of human research participants and describes the responsibilities of the investigator to minimize risk to them.
+ALL researchers must complete the training course.
 You will have the option of printing a certificate of completion at the end of the course.
 The certificate of completion must be printed out, signed, dated, and attached to the proposal that is submitted to the IRB.